-Could this be the dawn of a second golden era of train travel?
-With flight shame the latest dinner party topic and the woke traveller becoming conscious of their personal carbon footprint, the romantic elegance of replacing an internal flight with an epic train journey is a temptation hard to resist.
+As the travel industry and travellers alike become more conscious of their carbon footprint, the romantic elegance of replacing an internal flight with an epic train journey is a temptation hard to resist.
 These are the world’s most epic train journeys for 2023.

-While the view above the clouds can be magical, swap your air miles for cross country train miles and you’ll no doubt be rewarded with breathtaking scenery and an ever-changing landscape you would surely miss out on from up high.
-The Orient Express might be the gold standard of a bygone era, but we’ve dreamt up a list of our favourite train journeys for 2020 to take you across the globe in style.
+The view above the clouds can be magical but swap your air miles for cross-country train miles and you’ll be rewarded with breathtaking scenery and an ever-changing landscape you would miss out on from up high.
+The Orient Express might be the gold standard of a bygone era, but we’ve dreamt up a list of our favourite train journeys for 2023 to take you across the globe in style.

 THE PACKING EDIT